pedropreciado/chromestesia/README.md

 ![](https://raw.githubusercontent.com/pedropreciado/chromestesia/master/docs/wireframes/form.png)

-In the options modal, the user will be able to select the tempo incrementally, and select custom time signature.
-Squares of random colors will then be displayed, and the amount will be based on the number of beats the user selected.
-The user will then select colors from the color wheel, and compliments of each color selected will be displayed on the right.
-The user will then press the button to begin a count off, and can pause/play the metronome using the space bar.
+In the options modal, the user will be able to select the tempo incrementally and select a custom time signature.
+Squares of random colors will be displayed based on the number of beats the user selected.
+Colors can then be selected from a color wheel and compliments of each of those colors will be displayed on the right.
+The user will then press a button to begin a count off and will be able to pause/play the metronome using the space bar.

 ### Architecture and Technologies